 To commemorate the moment, as each climber reached the bottom, Andy solemnly handed them a lighted sparkler.

 It was not to be.
 It was, as I may have mentioned, seriously dark.
-We were at the bottom of half a kilometre of canyon, thickly surrounded by gum trees.
+We were at the bottom of a half-kilometre deep canyon, thickly surrounded by gum trees.
 Bush paths are always precarious things, it is hard to tell which are made by humans, and which by roos and wombats, but we figured we were heading in roughly the right direction – ie, upward – and so started to climb.

 The going was tough, sloping at about forty-five degrees, and deeply littered with fallen leaves and branches.
 I was scouting ahead, following whichever of the many crisscrossing trails seemed to be heading most upward, and was beginning to get a little disillusioned when I found some taped markers on some trees.
 Hoorah!
 We were saved!